frouioui/tagenal/docs/setup-minikube-vitess.md

 ## Start our kubernetes cluster

-We are going to start minikube.
-We will run the following command:
+We are going to start minikube using the following command:

 ```
 make start_minikube